The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: The anomalous CMDM in the SM from the 1-loop vertex function

-As it concerns to the calculation of the top quark CMDM ($\hat{\mu}_t^\textrm{3b}(s)$) from the three-body vertex (see Fig.~\ref{FIGURE-CEMDM-loop-vertices}(a)), by considering the kinematics $q+p=p'$, it can be inferred that there is only one Lorentz-invariant momentum transfer $q^2=(p'-p)^2\equiv s$ that characterizes the energy scale of the CMDM.
-Here, $q^2$ coincides with the Lorentz-invariant $s$ of the vertex.
-It should be recalled that $s$ must be different from zero in order to avoid an IR divergence; this issue comes from the Feynman diagram that includes the self-interacting non-Abelian $ggg$ vertex~\cite{Aranda:2021}.
+As it concerns to the calculation of $\hat{\mu}_t^\mathrm{3b}(s)$ from the 3-body vertex function, with configuration $g_\mu^a(q)t(p)\bar{t}(p')$ (Fig.~\ref{FIGURE-CEMDM-loop-vertices}a) and kinematics $q+p=p'$, it has only one Lorentz-invariant momentum transfer $q^2=(p'-p)^2\equiv s$ that characterizes its energy scale dependence.
+In this case $q^2$ coincides with the Lorentz-invariant $s$ of the vertex.
+It should be recalled that the Lorentz-invariant $s$ can not be static, this is, it must be different from zero in order to avoid an IR divergence, that is why the gluon must be off-shell, $s\equiv q^2\neq 0$; this particular behaviour is originated from the Feynman loop diagram that includes the self-interacting non-Abelian vertex $ggg$ (diagram Fig.~2f in \cite{Aranda:2021}).